aleph-im/aleph-docs/docs/tools/console/languages/other.md

 ### Uploading Your Code

-To upload your Rust application to the platform, follow these steps:
+To deploy your Rust application on the platform:

 1. **Navigate to Code Upload**: Access the code upload section by creating a new function.
 2. **Choose File**: Select your packaged file containing the compiled binary.
 3. **Select Language**: Choose Rust as the language.
 4. **Specify Entry Point**: The entry point is defined in your `Cargo.toml` and implemented in `src/main.rs`.
 5. **Upload**: Submit your package for processing.

-By following these steps, your Rust application will be correctly packaged and configured for deployment on the platform.